 DK/REFUSE [CONTINUE]

 The next few questions are about the different ways people pay their monthly bills for things like mortgage, rent, utilities, or child care.
-Think about the ways your household has paid bills in the past 12 months, that is since June 2014.
+Think about the ways your household has paid bills during a typical month, in the past 12 months.

 [Question 150a is asked of all households.]